Richard Park (broadcaster): Fame Academy

 Park appeared in both series of BBC TV's Fame Academy as the "Headmaster", and gained a reputation for both his harsh criticisms of the students, and his long running on-screen feud with presenter Patrick Kielty.
 This came to a head during the 2005 series of Comic Relief does Fame Academy, where his scathing remarks about the contestants, who were all appearing solely to raise money for charity, caused them to threaten a walk-out.

 The BBC received 450 viewer complaints after Park made an offensive hand gesture to host Patrick Kielty on live television during the Saturday evening charity programme.
 The incident, broadcast well before the watershed at 7pm, came after Park criticised Kielty for "sycophantically stroking" the egos of the contestants.
 As the camera cut to co-host Cat Deeley, Park was pictured in the background mouthing the word "wanker" before making the accompanying gesture.
 The BBC issued an apology, and said he had not realised he was on camera at the time.

 He made a cameo appearance in The Catherine Tate Show judging Lauren Cooper and her friends.

 Personal

-Married to Anna a successful High Street and Online retailer.
-They have two children Jonathan and Jack.
-He also has a son, Paul, and a daughter, Jennifer, from a previous marriage, both of whom enjoy successful careers in media.
+Park is married to Anna a retailer.
+They have two children.
+He also has a son and a daughter from a previous marriage.